gidjituser/react-native-gidjit/README.md

 - The following recommended versions of react-native and react.
 Correspond with SDK31 of Expo.
   * "react": "16.5.2"
   * "react-native": "0.57.0"
-- Expo SDK versions 30 and 31.
+- Expo SDK versions 26 through 32.
 New versions will be added regularly.
 - There are also great react native libraries already linked for you.
 Please contact us if you would like more. _Note for Expo.
-These currently work only with latest SDK in this case 31_.
+These currently work only with latest SDK in this case 32_.
     * "react-native-ble-plx": "^1.0.1"
-    * "react-native-device-info": "^0.24.3"
+    * "react-native-device-info": "^0.26.3"
     * "react-native-fetch-blob": "^0.10.8"
 - Currently the following initial props are passed to your initial element.
 See [Properties](https://facebook.github.io/react-native/docs/communication-ios.html#properties) for more details. _Note for Expo.
 Initial props can be found in **this.props.exp**_.
   * additional props specified by the **-p** parameter of the **share.sh** script.